EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 The `Message`, `StructuredData`, and `Full` cases are therefore common-user-job comparisons rather than promises that every internal allocation or returned type is identical.
 Result artifacts expose message characters, XML characters, property count, structured-field count, message-field count, and attachment bytes.
-Bookmark materialization is documented but is not currently a separate counter.
+The benchmark does not request bookmarks; both public APIs keep that optional cost outside these cases.

 ## What “full” means in EvtxECmd